Better Me

 How can I cope with bursitis?

 Dealing with bursitis can be a pain – literally!
 The good news is bursitis generally gets better with proper care.
-Here are eight ways you can reduce pain and let the bursa heal.
+Here are eight ways to treat bursitis, reduce pain and let the bursa heal.

 At-home remedies